Belitung shipwreck: Route

-It is unclear why the ship was so far from its expected route (shown in red on the map to the right), as most ships departing China for Arabia would have traveled through the South China Sea.
+It is unknown why the ship was so far from its expected route (shown in red on the map to the right), as most ships departing China for Arabia would have traveled through the South China Sea.
 Typically, they would then turn northwest after passing southern Vietnam, continuing through the Singapore Strait into the Straits of Malacca between Peninsular Malaysia and Sumatra.
 Belitung lies some distance from this usual route, making the ship's presence in this area puzzling.
 The island is southeast of the Singapore Strait by approximately 380 mi, and this secondary route is generally more common for ships traveling from the Java Sea, located south of Belitung Island, to the Strait of Malacca, which lies around 380 mi north of the island.

 Ship and construction

 The shipwreck is of a dhow similar in size and construction to this one, in Oman.

 The shipwrecked dhow was approximately 21 ft wide and 58 ft long and is notable for two reasons: it is the first ancient Arabian ship to be found and excavated, and its planks were sewn together using a thin rope made of coconut fibers, rather than the traditional pegs or nails used in Arabia in later centuries.

 The wreck timbers were buried under sediment that preserved the wooden remains, preventing them from being consumed by marine worms.
 Shipwrecks of this age are rare finds, and this particular one was in such good condition that much of the hull was preserved.
 This has provided valuable insights into the construction techniques of ships from this period—an unprecedented discovery, as no other Arabian ship of this type has been found with its cargo intact.

 Sections of the original timbers were well-preserved enough for scientists to analyze them and identify some of the wood types used.
-It is possible that the ship was built in western Asia and later purchased by Arabian merchants for use on the Oman-to-China route; the cargo includes numerous artifacts with Arabian influences.
+It is possible that the ship was built in western Asia and later purchased by Arabian merchants for use on the Oman-to-China route; the cargo includes numerous artefacts with Arabian influences.